mohamedhisham404/Hotel-management-system/README.md

 # Hotel Management System Desktop App

 Welcome to the Hotel Management System Desktop App project!
-This application is built using Python's Tkinter library for the GUI and MySQL database for data storage.
+This application is built using Python's Tkinter library for the GUI and SQLite database for data storage.
 It aims to streamline various tasks involved in managing a hotel, including reservations, guest management, room allocation, billing, and more.

 ## Features